 Nelson Freeman is a lobbyist who represents clients on a variety of topics before the North Carolina legislature and executive branch.
 Nelson joined the firm from the Office of North Carolina Speaker of the House Tim Moore (R - Cleveland County).
 He was Speaker Moore's top advisor on tax policy, information technology policy, Alcohol Beverage Control, and economic development.
 During his time with Speaker Moore, Nelson was integral to the negotiations of the four major tax bills in 2017 including the enactment of a personal income tax cut to the lowest rate in the Southeast and corporate tax reduction to the lowest in the country for those states that have a corporate tax.
+In 2020, Nelson was recognized as one of the top 25 lobbyists in North Carolina by the North State Journal.

 Prior to joining Speaker Moore's office, Nelson served as the North Carolina Department of Revenue's (DOR) Legislative Liaison.
 In this role, he successfully lobbied for major changes to tax reporting to reduce fraud and identity theft that is now saving the state of North Carolina over $60 million dollars a year.
 He was also the primary representative of the DOR before the General Assembly on negotiations related to the base expansion for sales tax that represented the largest shift in state sales tax collections.